anlijuncn/HITmo/README.md

 # pyHarmony
-A python package harmonizing brain imaging data
+A python package for harmonizing brain imaging data